Does Water Get in Your Ears When Scuba Diving?

 * **Take breaks from diving.** If you start to feel pain or fullness in your ears, take a break from diving and come back up to the surface.
 This will give your ears a chance to rest and the pressure to equalize.

-Read More How much does scuba diving cost in bali
+Read More How to dispose of old scuba diving tanks

 ## What to Do if Water Gets in Your Ears When Scuba Diving